madpiano/2019-432/README.md

 1. Complete the necessary [software updates described below](https://github.com/THOMASELOVE/2019-432/blob/master/README.md#software).
 2. Please read Karl W. Broman and Kara H. Woo's paper "[Data Organization in Spreadsheets](https://doi.org/10.1080/00031305.2017.1375989)" published in a special edition of *The American Statistician* dedicated to Data Science in 2018.
 A PDF version is available on our [References page](https://github.com/THOMASELOVE/2019-432/tree/master/references).
 3. Obtain (and read) Jeff Leek's short book "[How to be a Modern Scientist](https://leanpub.com/modernscientist)" (recommended price $10).
-We will expect you to have finished the book by mid-February, but there's nothing to stop you from reading it at any time.
+We will expect you to have finished the book by mid-February (in time to do Homework 3), but there's nothing to stop you from reading it at any time.
     - There is no other book to buy this semester.

 ## Key Links